About Lazimpat

 - Much like the rest of Kathmandu, there are trekking agents and tour guides located in Lazimpat.
 Don't expect much difference in the quality nor the price - though it will be higher in Lazimpat.

-- Restaurant quality is basically the same as some of the new up and coming along with established restaurants in Thamel but a little more expensive.
+- Restaurant quality is basically the same as some of the new up-and-coming along with established restaurants in Thamel but a little more expensive.
 Budget travelers and mid-range will find Thamel better value.

-- If you are looking for an embassy then do make sure to check out the embassy website for opening hours.
+- If you are looking for an embassy, then do make sure to check out the embassy website for opening hours.
 Arrive early to avoid crowds as many visa applicants can be found queuing outside.

 - Shopping in Lazimpat is sparse and overpriced.
-The shops certainly look nicer, have better displays and service than in other parts of Kathmandu but the end product is basically the same.
+The shops certainly look nicer, have better displays and service than in other parts of Kathmandu, but the end product is basically the same.

 Finally, keep in mind that Lazimpat is essentially where most of the embassies are located.
 Hotels are largely found along the southern part of the road.
-Long-term expatriates make the most of Lazimpat but for the average tourist, it can be skipped with ease.
+Long-term expatriates make the most of Lazimpat, but for the average tourist, it can be skipped with ease.

 Get my Guidebooks to make the most out of your time in Nepal!